execuc/LCInterlocking/README.md

 faces" is used to share same tab properties between selected faces.
 Click on preview to view result on an other document.
 Click OK to create new parts in the current document.

+02-08-2016 : a new tool has been added called "crosspiece".
+Simply select the parts that intersect at 90 degree to create a crosspiece.

 SVG export
 --------------------
 Parts to be exported have to be selected before clicking to this feature.
 A new document is created with copied parts